Might is right Dollar is king The winner takes it all

 According to official statistics are 85% to 90% of the Cambodian inhabitants ethnic Khmer.
 That would make Cambodia the ethnically most homogenous country in Southeast Asia.
 Minorities are...

 In practice it means little or nothing.
 In all-day-life the Cambodians just drive as they like.
 They don't waste a thought for any rule and drive as they would walk, just according to their mood and following their sponaneous impulses.
-They cut curves, also at crossroads, they drive at the right-side or left-side of the road as it is just pleasing them, using frequently mobile phones while driving, they enter main roads coming from side roads without checking if somebody is approaching.
-At crossroads drivers use their horns as a warning and drive on without checking any further or slowing down.
+They cut curves, also at crossroads, they drive at the right-side or left-side of the road as it is just pleasing them, they drive, self-forgotten, slowly zick-zack in the middle of the road, using frequently mobile phones while driving, they enter main roads coming from side roads without ever checking if somebody is approaching.
+Drivers may use selfie-sticks making photos of themselves while driving and forgetting they are in a precarious situtation, being responsible for driving a car.
+At crossroads, drivers use their horns as a warning and drive on without checking any further or slowing down.
 The use of the horn is done extensively in Cambodian traffic.

 Particularly after sunset traffic gets increasingly dangerous, not only because of the worse sight and the lack of illumination of vehicles and roads, but also due to a greater number of drivers under the influence of alcohol, drugs, medicals.
 And so on, and so on...